Blog Archives

 The bidding started as shown above.
 South can discern the excellent slam potential of the hand.
 North had opened one diamond and guaranteed four hearts by raising to two hearts at second turn.
 Moreover, South knows there is a diamond fit, including prospect of parking that losing club on partner’s fourth diamond.

 Most Souths blasted into Roman Key Card Blackwood at 2nd turn.
-That’s not the recommended strategy with two potential spade losers.
+That’s not my recommended strategy with two potential spade losers.
 Better is to cue bid your way there.

 Recommended approach: